CreLox/FluorescenceLifetime/README.md

 The `calculateIRFTransform` [function](https://github.com/CreLox/FluorescenceLifetime/blob/master/calculateIRFTransform.m) calculates $\int_0^{+\infty} e^{i \omega t}I(t)dt$.
 For the actual discrete time-resolved emission data, suppose that the arrival micro-time (after pulsed excitation at time zero) of a series of emission photons $n, n = 1, 2, ..., N$, is $t_n$.
 The phasor transform of the series is then
 $$\mathcal{P}(\omega) = \sum_{n=0}^{N} e^{i \omega t_n}/N.$$

 A critical application of the phasor plot in the workflow is to identify pixels with mostly autofluorescence, without performing tedious fitting pixel by pixel.
-Autofluorescent substances in the green channel in mammalian organelles (mainly flavins; see [Aubin, 1979](https://journals.sagepub.com/doi/epdf/10.1177/27.1.220325)) typically feature shorter lifetimes (see [Horilova, Cunderlikova, and Chorvatova, 2014](https://www.spiedigitallibrary.org/journals/journal-of-biomedical-optics/volume-20/issue-05/051017/Time--and-spectrally-resolved-characteristics-of-flavin-fluorescence-in/10.1117/1.JBO.20.5.051017.full)) than fluorescent proteins chosen for the FLIM experiment do.
+Autofluorescent substances in the green channel in mammalian organelles (mainly flavins; see [Aubin, 1979](https://journals.sagepub.com/doi/epdf/10.1177/27.1.220325)) typically feature shorter lifetimes (see [Horilova, Cunderlikova, and Chorvatova, 2014](https://www.spiedigitallibrary.org/journals/journal-of-biomedical-optics/volume-20/issue-05/051017/Time--and-spectrally-resolved-characteristics-of-flavin-fluorescence-in/10.1117/1.JBO.20.5.051017.full)) than the green fluorescent protein chosen for the FLIM experiment does.
+For example, in the reference study, we used mNeonGreen (with a [reported lifetime](https://www.nature.com/articles/nmeth.2413) of ~ 3 ns) and [mScarlet-I](https://www.nature.com/articles/nmeth.4074) as the donor and the acceptor fluorophores (based on [this research](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0219886)), respectively.
 Reflected on the phasor plot, the phasor transforms of time-resolved emission data registered to pixels with mostly autofluorescence are well separated from those registered to pixels with mostly fluorescent proteins.

 ## A note on the multi-component exponential fit